edcarp/python-novice-esces/_episodes/06-files.md

 ~~~
 {: .output}

 ![Output from the first iteration of the for loop.
-Three line graphs showing the daily average,
+Three line graphs showing the average,
-maximum and minimum inflammation over a 40-day period for all patients in the first dataset.](
+maximum and minimum waveheight in the 2000s.](
 ../fig/waves_loop_1.svg)

 ~~~